Lamitan: Colonization era

+During the Spanish colonial period, The name was locally pronounced as Tagimaha (tah-gee-mah-HAH).
+Spanish listeners recorded it as Tagihamas (tah-gee-HAH-mahs), likely through intermediaries during trade and military encounters, and later copying and misspelling produced forms such as Sameacas (sah-meh-AH-kahs).
+These repeated changes indicate that Spanish authorities never had consistent knowledge or firm control over the area, which remained contested by multiple Moro polities that resisted Spanish incursions and limited sustained colonial presence.

+During the American colonial period, Americans inherited distorted Spanish spellings such as "Sameacas".
+Upon hearing the local pronunciation "ya/ya-can", they re-spelled the name using English phonetics as "Yacanes" retaining the Spanish plural ending "-es" common in ethnic group designations of the era.
+This form was later standardized into the singular endonym "Yakan".

 During the Spanish, American, and Japanese occupations, the town was designated as one of Basilan's municipal districts, which were then part of Zamboanga.

 Pedro "Datu Kalun" Javier Cuevas is regarded as the founding father of Lamitan.
-His parents, Sebastian Cuevas and Gregoria Javier, gave birth to him on May 6, 1845, in Bacoor, Cavite.
-Pedro was a passionate young man who cherished his hometown and was pious.
+He was born to Sebastian Cuevas and Gregoria Javier on May 6, 1845, in Bacoor, Cavite.
 He was sentenced to death at the age of 27 for his anti-Spanish efforts during the Cavite Uprising of 1872, along with two other comrades.
 They were accused of causing the death of a Spanish Guardia Civil officer.
 His sentence was reduced to life in prison due to his indirect involvement in the killing.

 In June 1886, a man named Pedro Javier Cuevas, also known as Datu Kalun in Basilan history, took over leadership from the native chieftains and founded the settlement of Lamitan.
 The settlement grew into a town with political boundaries that included the Guiong River in the southeast and the Balagtasan River in the northwest.
 With the passage of time, an influx of Christian settlers arrived, who, along with their Muslim neighbors, paved the path for agricultural development in the region.

 In 1937, Lamitan became part of Zamboanga City.
 Basilan became a chartered city on July 1, 1948, as a result of Republic Act No. 288, which was sponsored by Congressman Juan S. Alano.